MaiBERT: A Pre-training Corpus and Language Model for Low-Resourced Maithili Language: Results and Discussion

 \subsection{Downstream Classification and Comparison with SOTA}

 Table \ref{tab:zero_few_shot} demonstrates the performance of \textbf{maiBERT}.
 It handles Maithili news classification much better compared to existing state-of-the-art multilingual and Indic-specific baseline models.
 This consistent outperformance across all metrics can be attributed to several architectural and corpus-specific factors unique to \textbf{maiBERT}.
 First, unlike generic multilingual models such as mBERT \citep{gonen2020s} and MuRIL \citep{khanuja2021muril}, which are trained across a wide range of languages with varying resource availability, \textbf{maiBERT} is explicitly fine-tuned on a richly preprocessed and linguistically diverse Maithili corpus.
 This specialization enables it to better capture syntactic, semantic, and morphological nuances specific to the Maithili language, such as complex verb conjugations, dialectal variations, and usage of regional idioms, which are often underrepresented in large-scale multilingual pretraining.
 Moreover, the customized tokenization strategy leveraging a modified BERT tokenizer that preserves Devanagari-specific features plays a crucial role in improving embedding granularity, thereby enhancing context representation and classification robustness.
 The strong annotation quality and class-balanced labeled dataset further reinforce the model's learning capabilities, where high inter-annotator agreement (Cohen’s Kappa = 0.82) ensures low label noise and improved generalization.
-When compared to HindiBERT \citep{joshi2022l3cube} and NepBERTa \citep{timilsina2022nepberta}—both of which are tailored for Indic languages—\textbf{maiBERT} still maintains a competitive edge due to its exclusive focus on Maithili language resources and domain-specific data collected from authentic news platforms.
-The improvement is particularly notable, with \textbf{maiBERT} achieving 87.02\% accuracy and 86.9\% macro-F1, outperforming the closest competitor (HindiBERT \citep{joshi2022l3cube} at 86.89\% accuracy and 86.3\% F1) by a meaningful margin.
-This suggests that \textbf{maiBERT} exhibits strong transfer capabilities and inherent language adaptability without needing extensive task-specific tuning.
-In contrast, mBERT \citep{gonen2020s} and MuRIL \citep{khanuja2021muril} perform considerably lower, highlighting the limitations of overly generalized multilingual representations when applied to underrepresented and morphologically rich languages such as Maithili.
-Additionally, the inclusion of localized syntactic cues and lexical patterns during pretraining equips \textbf{maiBERT} with superior contextual disambiguation abilities, which proves critical in multi-class classification tasks where inter-class boundaries may be subtle.